mattclegg/silverstripe-doc-restructuring/master/cms/docs/tutorials/1-building-a-basic-site.md

-SilverStripe first searches for a template in the //themes/tutorial/templates// folder.
-Since there is no //HomePage.ss//, it will use the //Page.ss// for both //Page// and //HomePage// page types.
-When it comes across the //$Layout// tag, it will then descend into the //themes/tutorial/templates/Layout// folder, and will use //Page.ss// for the //Page// page type, and //HomePage.ss// for the //HomePage// page type.
+SilverStripe first searches for a template in the *themes/tutorial/templates* folder.
+Since there is no *HomePage.ss*, it will use the *Page.ss* for both *Page* and *HomePage* page types.
+When it comes across the *$Layout* tag, it will then descend into the *themes/tutorial/templates/Layout* folder, and will use *Page.ss* for the *Page* page type, and *HomePage.ss* for the *HomePage* page type.

 {{tutorial:subtemplates-diagram.png}}